-If you are concerned about the effect that alcohol is having on your life and want to discover how to stop binge drinking, it is recommended that you reach out for specialist support in order to get yourself back on track.
+If you are concerned about the effects of alcohol on your life and want to discover how to stop binge drinking, it is recommended that you reach out for specialist support in order to get yourself back on track.

 Making this initial step to find out how to stop binge drinking is highly commendable.
 While many heavy binge drinkers don’t recognise or believe that they have an issue, it can be incredibly harmful on your health, wellbeing, finances and relationships.
-By putting a stop to it now, you can prevent alcohol from continuing to be such a destructive force in your life.
+By realising how much alcohol is too much, and by putting a stop to binge drinking now, you can prevent alcohol from continuing to be such a destructive force in your life.

 Why do I binge drink alcohol?